What’s a Hinterland?

 In 1995, after I nearly burned down the brewery (not kidding), we decided to expand and renovate a turn-of-the-century Green Bay meat-packing warehouse into a production house—and a restaurant featuring farm-to-table culinary experiences.

-Now twenty years later, Michelle and I still lead the spirit of Hinterland though a passionate and talented staff.
+Now twenty years later, Michelle and I still lead the spirit of Hinterland through a passionate and talented staff.
 Along the way, we’ve launched three restaurants because we believe in great ingredients and great tasting experiences.
 At the end of the day, we really enjoy hanging out with friends talking about killer beers and exceptional food.

 Owner, Brewer, Food-Fanatic, Drummer and Extreme Sport Enthusiast